-Our guest on this month's episode of the Predictive Recruitment Podcast is Mitch Sullivan.
+Our guest on this episode of the Predictive Recruitment Podcast is Mitch Sullivan.
 Mitch has spent the last 25 years working within recruitment, taking the normal contingency agency route from consultant, to manager, to troubleshooter.

 With his wealth of experience, Mitch was the perfect guest for the Firefish podcast.
 He joins Alan for a conversation on how recruiters can make the change from contingent to retained contracts.

 - Why clients don't like the traditional agency model

 - How recruiters can achieve a 70/30 split between retained and contingent contracts

 Listen below, and as always, let us know what you think in the comments.